BeryJu/beryju.io/content/blog/2025-05-implementing-eap/index.md

 However this turned out to not be as easy as initially thought due to how much state needs to be kept, and RADIUS being transported over UDP.
 Additionally to that we can't send as much data to the client as the protocol needs to; we need to send as much data as a RADIUS packet can fit and then wait for the client to ask for more data.
 With most EAP sub-protocols this isn't an issue, however with anything TLS-based, the sub-protocols specify a separate chunking mechanism.

-My solution to this was to create an custom buffered connection I'd parse to `tls.Server`, which buffers both incoming and outgoing data.
+My solution to this was to create an custom buffered connection I'd pass to `tls.Server`, which buffers both incoming and outgoing data.
 You might ask; Why incoming data too?
 Turns out that the client can also send us more data than fits in a single packet.
 We do however get told how much data we should be expecting, so we can save incoming data into memory, tell the client to send us the next chunk and repeat until we have everything.

 The implementation for this functions roughly functions as follows: